 |76372||1836||80||YOUNG HARP||Philip Corban owner|

-The first ships recorded as being built in Bareneed were registered in 1819 with a recorded built date of 1815.
-Registration of British ship started in the late 18th century but government records suggest that as late as 1816 the process was still evolving in Newfoundland
+The first ships in the database recorded as being built in Bareneed were registered in 1819 with a recorded built date of 1815.
+Registration of British ship started in the late 18th century but government records suggest that as late as 1816 the process was still evolving in Newfoundland.

 |29 Oct.
 1816||F. Pickmore|

 |Capt.
 Buchan||Authorizing Capt.
 Buchan to sign certificates of registry for vessels during Governor Pickmore’s absence.
 (Countersigned by P. C. LeGeyt).|

 It is very likely that ships were being built in Bareneed before this date but were not registered/recorded or were being recorded as being built in Port de Grave e.g.: Hope, registered in 1794, square sterned schooner, built at Port de Grave, Newfoundland; in 1792.
 (Lloyd’s Register, 1795).